smileyface/LGS-Stock-Checker/docs/docs.md

 * **Backend (Flask API)**: The central server that handles business logic, authentication, and orchestrates operations.
 It exposes REST endpoints for standard CRUD operations and manages WebSocket connections.
 When a user requests an action that requires a background job (like checking card availability), the backend's primary role is to queue that task and immediately return a response to the client.
 It does not perform the heavy lifting itself.

-* **Database (PostgreSQL)**: The system's source of truth for all persistent data.
-This includes user accounts, tracked cards, store information, and the global card/set catalogs.
+* **Scheduler**: A dedicated process responsible for all task management.
+It schedules recurring jobs (e.g., daily catalog updates) and listens for on-demand task requests from the Backend via a Redis Pub/Sub channel.
+It is the *only* component that enqueues jobs into the Task Queue.

 * **Task Queue (Redis & RQ)**: A Redis-backed queue managed by the Python RQ (Redis Queue) library.
-The backend places long-running or intensive jobs (like web scraping) onto the queue to be processed asynchronously.
+The **Scheduler** places long-running or intensive jobs (like web scraping) onto the queue to be processed asynchronously.
 This ensures the API remains responsive.

 * **Worker (RQ Worker)**: A separate process that listens to the Task Queue.
 It picks up jobs as they are added and executes them.
 This is where tasks like scraping external store websites or updating catalogs from an external API actually happen.
-After completing a job, the worker can emit results directly back to the client via a worker-safe WebSocket emitter.
+After completing a job, the worker reports results back to the Backend via a Redis Pub/Sub channel.

 * **Cache (Redis)**: A Redis instance used for caching temporary data, most notably the results of web scraping for card availability.
 This prevents the system from repeatedly scraping the same store for the same card, reducing external requests and improving response time.

 ### Backend System Layers

 The backend application is structured into distinct layers to enforce a clear separation of concerns and a unidirectional data flow.
 This makes the system easier to test, maintain, and reason about.

+* **Data Flow Rule**: The core data flow for asynchronous tasks is: **Backend -> Scheduler -> Worker -> Backend**.
+The Backend API should never enqueue jobs directly or perform heavy lifting.

 * **Handlers (Controller Layer)**: Located in `managers/socket_manager/socket_handlers.py`.
 This is the entry point for all client communication via WebSockets.
 Its responsibilities are to:
   * Receive incoming requests.